 “The pattern—not one overwhelming fraud but thousands of little ones—did not end in 2004.
 The same pattern continued in ’06, costing the Democrats a number of seats in the House and Senate, and that is likely to be part of the Republican electoral strategy for ’08 as well.”

-Senate races are the big concern in this election.
-It’s not about Republicans or Democrats winning.
 These are billionaires who install politicians who favor them.
 “They don’t care who it is they just choose which hand puppet to stick their hand in.”
-Greg Palast

-The debates are a joke or as my friend Thomas Baldwin labeled them, “weapons of mass distraction.“ The debates used to matter but were strong armed away from the League of Women Voters, a non partisan entity that stood up to the two political parties and wanted third parties to be included, demanded transparency and made sure the questions were not pre determined.
+The debates are a joke or as my friend Thomas Baldwin labeled them, “weapons of mass distraction.“ The debates used to matter, but have been strong armed away from the League of Women Voters, a non partisan entity that stood up to the two political parties, wanted third parties to be included, demanded transparency, and made sure the questions were not pre-determined.

 “…a private corporation, financed primarily by Anheuser-Busch and other major companies, that was created by the Republican and Democratic parties to seize control of the presidential debates from the League of Women Voters in 1987.”
 George Farah